Ottawa Ankle Rules: When an Ankle Injury Actually Needs an X-Ray

 Clinical Significance and Benefits

-The Ottawa Ankle Rules have been shown to be highly accurate in detecting ankle fractures, with a sensitivity of 97.6% and a specificity of 31.5%.
-They are also highly efficient, with studies showing that their use can reduce unnecessary X-rays by up to 40%.
+The Ottawa Ankle Rules have been shown to be highly accurate in detecting ankle fractures, with a sensitivity close to 100% (about 99.4% in adults) and a modest specificity that varies across studies (roughly 16-51%).
+A negative result is highly reassuring – the pooled negative likelihood ratio is around 0.08.
+In practice the rules cut unnecessary ankle and foot X-rays by 30-40%, shortening ED waiting times and lowering costs without missing significant fractures.
 The use of the OARs has been associated with a reduction in unnecessary X-rays and healthcare costs.
 This is because the rules help clinicians make more informed decisions about the need for X-rays and other diagnostic tests.

 The use of the Ottawa Ankle Rules has been shown to improve patient outcomes and satisfaction.
 This is because the rules help clinicians make more accurate diagnoses and provide more appropriate treatment.